ChiduAnush/ChiduAnush/README.md

 ![spaceimage](https://user-images.githubusercontent.com/100338909/212534969-80239d0b-5d0d-4ae3-9c71-d62dceb15b6c.jpg)

 <h2 align="center">Hello there!</h2>
-<p align="center">I'm <b>Chidambaram</b>, a curious and cheerful student, exploring the world of programming.</p>
+<p align="center">I'm <b>Chidambaram</b>, a curious and cheerful student, exploring the world of programming and design.</p>

 <p align="center">
    I am a passionate learner willing to get an experience of all technologies and domains :bulb:.
 I like to explore new concepts, and apply them to solve real life problems.
-Currently into web development :computer: and occational UI designing, working on my DSA skills.
+Currently into iOS Development :computer: and occational UI designing, working on my DSA skills.
 I also love physics, and wanna learn more about how to universe works :dizzy:
 </p>